 Confidence – that quality so many of us admire.
-During my younger years I was plagued by insecurity, often coloring how I interacted with those around me.
+During my younger years I was plagued by insecurity, often colouring how I interacted with those around me.
 As I grew older I naturally developed more confidence as I actively worked on my self-esteem but I still sometimes have my moments when I become a little insecure.

 I remember talking to my boyfriend for the first time on the phone.
 I was feeling anything but confident in the lead up to the call.
 To help the conversation along I Googled ‘fun dating questions’ so that I wouldn’t run out of things to say.
 It seems funny to me now, but at the time it did wonders to improve my confidence, even although my nerves didn’t go completely.
 There have also been times when I have experienced inner confidence, when my insecurities faded and I felt truly comfortable with myself and my surroundings.

-After having experienced this I realized here are two types of confidence, internal and external.
+After having experienced this I realised here are two types of confidence, internal and external.
 In this series I shall briefly discuss how fostering external confidence (with internal confidence somewhat absent) can help us to develop internal confidence in the long-term.
 That said, we can also work on developing internal confidence, whereby external confidence naturally manifests itself.
 With this in mind I shall explore how to develop internal confidence in-depth, as this is by far the most powerful form of confidence because it has many deep rooted psychological benefits.
-Having lacked confidence in the past I definitely believe it is something we can all develop with patience and practice.
+Having lacked confidence in the past I definitely believe it is something we can all develop with patience and practise.

 The difference between self-esteem and confidence

-It’s important to distinguish between self-esteem and confidence.
-Self-esteem is how you regard yourself whereas confidence is how much faith you have in your abilities.
+It’s important to distinguish between self-esteem and self-confidence.
+Self-esteem is how you regard yourself whereas self confidence is how much faith you have in your abilities.
 If you’d like to read more on self-esteem please read my Tiny Buddha article titled ‘Learning to love yourself; Three steps to instantly boost your self-esteem’.
 Likewise, if you find that your self-esteem is healthy but you struggle to be as compassionate to yourself as you would be towards your friends, please read my self compassion article titled ‘How to silence your inner critic and become your own best friend’.

 Can introverts be confident?